GO Transit (Wisconsin): Routes

-Operating Schedule
+Operating schedule

 GO Transit operating hours are from 6:15 AM to 6:45 PM Mondays through Saturdays.
 There is no service on Sunday.

-The University of Wisconsin-Oshkosh provides free late night transportation to supplement the service of the OTS called UWGo.
+The University of Wisconsin-Oshkosh provides free late-night transportation to supplement GO Transit service called UWGo.

 Facilities

 Oshkosh Transit Center

 Oshkosh Transit Center during the hourly pulse time period.

 The Oshkosh Transit Center is located in downtown Oshkosh, at 110 Pearl Avenue.
 The transit center operates as the central transfer location and serves routes 1, 2, 3, 5, 6, and 8 along with intercity buses, which serve Milwaukee, Green Bay and Wausau.
 The center consists of a long shelter with a metal roof.
 A large, enclosed heated section is located in the middle, with an enclosed, unheated section on each end.
 A bus lane on each side of the shelter allows ten 35-foot buses to line up at one time.
 Although the shelter was designed to meet federal and state guidelines for wheelchair accessibility, the passenger island was widened by four feet in 1991 to make it easier for disabled people to maneuver around support pillars.

 Oshkosh Transit Center as seen from the street.

 The original transit center was located on the corner of Main and Waugoo where buses would line up along the street.
 The transit center has aged considerably and lacks crucial amenities.
 There are no designated public restrooms or fare kiosks.
 Therefore, as of 2021, GO Transit intends to make improvements to the shelter.
 Additions will include a supervisor's office, and a new break room for bus drivers in the employees' "comfort station," which is currently just two single-stall restrooms.
 Lighting and video surveillance upgrades will increase security, and updated and repainted pavement, along with improved landscaping and signs, also will improve accessibility.
 Plans also call for a small customer service window where riders could also purchase transport passes.
 However, that will only be staffed limited hours.